inkanfung/LoanCalculator/KanOnerioSolution/README.md

 }
 ```

+In summary, for the specific getBaseInterestRate method, the Navigable Solution is better

-3. To elaborate on Navigable Map solution its better than Map solution but in terms of time complexity however its also prone to input errors
+3. To elaborate on Navigable Map solution its better than Map solution but in terms of time complexity for key searches however its also prone to input errors

     So I again looked at available APIs: